 This goes without saying—most fried foods like chips, snacks, biscuits etc contain trans-fats or hydrogenated vegetable oil.
 All of these can increase oestrogen levels and can worsen your mood swings.

-Instead, choose roasted snacks, crunchy veggies such as carrot or cucumber sticks.
+Wondering what to eat during your periods instead?
+Choose roasted snacks, crunchy veggies such as carrot or cucumber sticks.

 Avoid: Refined grains